atomjump/rss_feed/README.md

 <img src="https://atomjump.com/images/logo80.png">

 # rss_feed
-A plugin to reads an RSS feed live into an AtomJump Loop Server forum.
+A plugin to reads an RSS feed live into an AtomJump Messaging Server forum.

 ## Requirements

-AtomJump Loop Server >= 0.7.0
+AtomJump Messaging Server >= 0.7.0

 ## Installation

 Find the server at https://src.atomjump.com/atomjump/loop-server.
 Download and install.

-Download the .zip file or git clone the repository into the directory loop-server/plugins/rss_feed
+Download the .zip file or git clone the repository into the directory messaging-server/plugins/rss_feed

 Put into your crontab file: